nuxxafk/nuxxafk.github.io/_posts/2025-06-10-What-The-Hell.md

 knowing that this is not even active anymore, but i call a spade a spade.

-this helps and this make a difference.
+this helps and this makes a difference.

 thanks,
 master